Version: v2.4.0

 $account_id = $database->id();

-For Oracle, you need to provide the primary key as the last parameter for insertation.
+For Oracle, provide the primary key as the third parameter of

 "NAME" => "foo"